Home breadcrumb back arrow Back to All Blog

 That spending includes replacing aging poles with steel and concrete.
 Burying overhead lines in wildfire-risk areas.
 Installing smart meters, sensors, and automated controls.
 Upgrading substations to handle renewable intermittency.
 Replacing decades-old cast-iron gas pipes with modern materials.

 The volume is the problem.
-A utility that spent $200 million on grid upgrades in 2020 might spend $400 million by 2027.
-The contract portfolio doubles.
-The audit exposure doubles with it.
+Say your utility spent $200 million on grid upgrades in 2020 and spends $400 million by 2027.
+The contract portfolio doubles, and the audit exposure doubles with it.

 1,200 Franchise Agreements Expire by 2030

-Over 1,200 municipalities across 30 states have franchise agreements expiring or up for renewal by 2030.
+Over 1,200 municipalities across 30 states have franchise agreements expiring or up for renewal by 2030, according to IMT.

 Both sides need to understand the current agreement completely before negotiating the next one.
 What commitments were made?
 What amendments were added?
 What fee structure is in place?
 If the utility can’t produce the full agreement history, it’s negotiating blind.